A Blog For All Things Shih Tzu

 If you live in an apartment with multiple floors, you might want to consider potty training indoors.
 But if you live in a home with a yard, the outside option would also be a good idea.

 All in all, choose one option and stick to it.
-Do not train your dog to use the litter box today; then take them outside the next day.
-Doing this would completely confuse them and be counter-productive.
+Do not train your dog to use the litter box inside one day then take them outside the next day.
+Doing this will confuse them and be counter-productive.

 Follow A Regular Feeding Schedule